soniamartis/system-design/concepts/database_indexes.md

 - First seach for the key in memtable
 - If not found, then search in the most recent SSTable segment and keep doing so till u find it
 - This shows that search can slow down for keys that do not exist
-- In this scenario, we can use bloom filter which is a data structure that gives a definite no, if they key does not exist and a prababilistic yes, if it does
+- In this scenario, we can use bloom filter which is a data structure that gives a definite no, if the key does not exist and a prababilistic yes, if it does
+- Instead of searching entire SSTable, we can also maintain a sparse index on the sstable for faster lookup, as SSTTable is sorted

 ### Write pattern
-- When a write comes in, write it to an in-memory balanced tree data structure.This structure is called a memtable
+- When a write comes in, write it to an in-memory balanced bst data structure.
+This structure is called a memtable
 - When memtable gets bigger than a threshold, say a few megabytes, write it out to disk as SSTable file
 - The new sstable becomes the most recent segment of the database.
 While the sstable is being written out to disk, writes can continue to a new memtable instance